DKFZ-OpenMedPhys/deep-learning-for-neutron-dosimetry-with-FNTDs/README.md

 Adapt the Python file if needed.
 Run this Python script to create the "dataset.json" file.

-Copy all the folders and files from steps (1) and the "dataset.json" file from step (2) to the cluster, so you can continue working with the cluster.
+Copy all the folders and files from step (1) and the "dataset.json" file from step (2) to the cluster, so you can work with the cluster after this step.

 #### Steps (3)-(6): on the cluster with a slurm script.